jeady/marco-polo/README.md

 ```

 ### Polo PTY
-Usage: ./polo_pty
+Usage: `./polo_pty`

-Test program.
+Used to test marco.
 When run, will open a pseudo-terminal which can be used to test
 marco with another machine on the other end of the serial connection.
 Outputs
 the terminal device to be used with marco on startup.